-During the six months ended June 30, 2024, we utilized cash generated from operations and temporary borrowings on our previous unsecured revolving credit facilities to fund operations and capital investments.
+During the nine months ended September 30, 2024, we utilized cash generated from operations and temporary borrowings on our unsecured revolving credit facilities to fund operations and capital investments.

-In future periods, management anticipates funding our utility plant needs through a balance of long term debt and equity.
+In future periods, management anticipates funding our utility plant needs through a balance of long-term debt and equity.